 The European Men’s Health Forum (EMHF) was established in 2001.
-Originally part of the Men’s Health Forum (England and Wales), it soon became an autonomous, non-profit-making, non-governmental organisation based in Brussels.
+Originally part of the Men’s Health Forum (UK), it soon became an autonomous, non-profit-making, non-governmental organisation based in Brussels.
 EMHF is formally constituted as an ‘Association Internationale à But non Lucratif’ (A.I.S.B.L) number 15747/2002 under Belgian law.

 Vision and mission

 EMHF is the only European organisation dedicated to the improvement of men’s health in all its aspects.
 Its vision is a future in which all men in Europe have an equal opportunity to attain the highest possible level of health and well-being.